-Whether a system, for instance 'management science', is free of values or not depends on the location of value judgement in relation to the boundaries of this system.16 All judgements require 'standards' against which to judge, and all judgements and conclusions are effectively discriminations could be seen as relations with different environments.
-Consequently, the structure could contribute stating the essence of different environments. and the kind of relevant interconnections.
+Whether a system, for instance 'management science', is free of values or not depends on the location of value judgement in relation to the boundaries of this system.
+All judgements require 'standards' against which to judge, and all judgements and conclusions are effectively discriminations that want valuation.
+A set of values is one of the necessary conditions for optimizing activities, and the determination of values is necessary regardless the kinds of activities or decisions to be optimized.
+The point is that one cannot say about specific models and systems without clearing the values systems either as variables or, with a shortened system, as guidelines.

-16 All judgements are result of determination and must be founded on value performances.
+&lt;sup>16 All judgements are result of determination and must be founded on value performances.
 The analysis of a problematic situation is constantly making judgements, all of which have elements of value trade-off.
 The analyst judges that some action may be desirable, different hypotheses appropriate, assertions about findings relative warranted.

-15 In scientific research the inquiring system is usually closed by pre-conditions or hypotheses often not expressed.
+&lt;sup>15 In scientific research the inquiring system is usually closed by pre-conditions or hypotheses often not expressed.
 Whether stated or unstated these assumptions limit the field of inquiry by defining the influences to be observed related to the system operation.
 In this regard a model is a theoretical structure, and the assumptions are not debated in the detailed operation of the theory, but are significant subject matter for valuation and interpretation both before and after the theory is applied (Bunge 1974: chapter 6).